Malaysia PM defies calls to quit, wants confidence vote next month | Politics

 - Malaysia

+In a televised speech, Muhyiddin said King Al-Sultan Abdullah agreed that he should stay in power until the confidence vote, even though some members of his coalition had withdrawn support.
+In defiant remarks on national television, Muhyiddin said there was no question of his resigning as he held a majority.

+"I am aware that my position as prime minister continues to be questioned," said Muhyiddin, who was flanked by nine lawmakers, including the deputy prime minister and UMNO politician Ismail Sabri Yaakob.
+"Hence, I have informed the king that I will determine my legitimacy as prime minister in parliament."

-Muhyiddin's hold on power has been precarious ever since he emerged as prime minister in March last year, but the influential monarch had hitherto helped him survive in order to avoid political chaos as Malaysia battled surging COVID-19 infections and an economic downturn from multiple lockdowns.
-Pressure on him quit erupted again last week, however, after the king issued a rare rebuke of a government move to revoke emergency laws without his approval, an act the palace said ran counter to the constitution.
+The influential monarch had helped Muhyiddin retain his precarious hold on power, in order to avoid political chaos as Malaysia battled surging COVID-19 infections and an economic downturn stemming from lockdowns.
+Pressure erupted again last week for Muhyiddin to quit, however, after the king issued a rare rebuke of a government move to revoke emergency laws without his approval, an act the palace said ran counter to the constitution.

 CORRUPTION CHARGES Muhyiddin said the political turmoil was triggered by "certain parties" whose demands he had refused to meet, including freeing individuals facing corruption charges.

-Several UMNO politicians are facing corruption charges, including former premier Najib Razak and party president Ahmad Zahid Hamidi.
-Najib was convicted last year and sentenced to 12 years in jail in a case linked to the multi-billion-dollar 1MDB scandal.
-He has denied wrongdoing and has appealed the ruling.
+Several UMNO politicians face corruption charges, including former premier Najib Razak and party president Ahmad Zahid Hamidi.
+Najib was convicted last year and sentenced to 12 years in jail in a case linked to a multi-billion-dollar scandal centred on state fund 1MDB.
+He has denied wrongdoing and has appealed.

 Ahmad Zahid is also in the middle of a graft trial.
-The two were among those who withdrew support for Muhyiddin this week.
+Both were among those who withdrew support for Muhyiddin this week.

 Last year, Muhyiddin was picked by the king to form a government along with UMNO and other parties that had been defeated in a 2018 election.
 But he has constantly been challenged by some UMNO lawmakers.
-Multi-ethnic Malaysia is a constitutional monarchy and the king's role is rotated among the nine sultans - the traditional Malay rulers.
+Multi-ethnic Malaysia is a constitutional monarchy and the king's role is rotated among its nine sultans, or traditional Malay rulers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)